agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 <!-- this section can also be refined, happy to take more suggestions here -->

-Emscripten, unlike glibc, does not provide a backward-compatible ABI.
+Emscripten, unlike glibc, does not provide a backwards-compatible ABI.
 There has been a recent effort to standardise support for it through a `manylinux`-like standard as a means towards uploading to PyPI through [PEP 776 – Emscripten Support](https://peps.python.org/pep-0776/) (see also, previous discussion at https://github.com/pypi/warehouse/issues/10416).
 Emscripten has been a Tier III target platform for CPython (it was restored with the upcoming Python version 3.14).
 However, the lack of standardisation of a Pyodide ABI means that every package has to be rebuilt with newer versions of Emscripten with each corresponding update in Pyodide or emscripten-forge.
 This goal is in progress at https://github.com/pyodide/pyodide/issues/5580 and [PEP 783 – Emscripten Packaging](https://peps.python.org/pep-0783/).

 Usually, it is recommended to reach out to the Pyodide maintainers to see if it is necessary to include a package in Pyodide and attempt to add "explicit" support for it, especially with pure Python packages, as most of them work out of the box unless they support niche use cases or interact with components of the Python runtime or standard library that are not supported well (see ["How to assess compatibility with WebAssembly"](#11-how-to-assess-compatibility-with-webassembly) for more).
 As Scientific Python projects are numerical in nature, they have usually worked well with or without patches by collaborators in the Pyodide/WASM ecosystem and with support from the recipe maintainers.